zyrahb/mind-hive-react-graphql/README.md

 ## TODO
 - Diagram to update in place no reload
-- Focus view, when adding a topic make it so the link is automatic to topic
 - Add TAG on UPDATE and ADD Topic
 - Filter on tag, for Vista view, with + filter on things
 - Multiple TAGs on TOPIC